Register for the scheduled live webinar or watch the recording at your own convenience.

 Are these ICU audits intended to guide direct clinical care?

 No. These audits are intended for quality improvement, education, and governance purposes only.
-They are not designed to provide real-time clinical decision-making or replace local policies and clinician judgement.
+They are not designed to provide real-time clinical decision-making or replace local policies and clinician judgment.